uga-libraries/web-download/README.md

 * Title of the Archive-It collection that the files are part of.

 ## Workflow
+Script Result:
+One folder for each website (seed), named with a modified version of the URL that removes characters not permitted in folder names.
+Each folder contains all the PDFs from the CSV(s) for that website.
+PDFs are named with the last portion of their URL and a sequential number is added if another file of the same name has already been downloaded.
+If Archive-It detects a file is an exact duplicate, rather than a separate file with the same name, it will not be downloaded.
+A Download Log (download_log.csv) is always created, which records if the correct number of PDFs were downloaded and if any errors were found.
+If there were errors, an Error Log (error_log.csv) is created with the error information for each file with errors.
+The outputs of the script are all saved to the same folder as the Archive-It CSVs.

 1. Crawl websites with the desired PDFs using Archive-It and save any test crawls.